mateeeeeee/DirectHook/README.md

 	//...
 }
 ```
 If you want to write a simple DLL hooking `Present` call, you can use `d3d11::SwapChain_Present` for index when calling `Hook` function and `d3d11::PFN_DXGISwapChain_Present` for declaring function pointer variable.
+You can check the D3D11Hook sample project to see it being used for ImGui hooking.
 ```cpp
 #include "directhook.h"